 Credit risk is the risk that a counterparty will not meet its obligations under a contract, leading to a financial loss.
-The Group is exposed to credit risk from operating activities (primarily for accounts receivables and notes receivables) and from its financing activities, including bank deposits and other financial instruments.
+The Group is exposed to credit risk from operating activities (primarily for contract assets, accounts receivables and notes receivables) and from its financing activities, including bank deposits and other financial instruments.

 Customer credit risk is managed by each business unit subject to the Group's established policy, procedures and control relating to customer credit risk management.
-Credit limits are established for all customers based on their financial position, rating from credit rating agencies, historical experience, prevailing economic condition and the Group's internal rating criteria etc. Certain customer's credit risk will also be managed by taking credit enhancement procedures, such as requesting for prepayment or insurance.
+Credit limits are established for all customers based on their financial position, rating from credit rating agencies, historical experience, prevailing economic condition and the Group's internal rating criteria etc..
+Certain customer's credit risk will also be managed by taking credit enhancement procedures, such as requesting for prepayment or insurance.

-As of 31 December 2020 and 2019, accounts receivables from top ten customers represented 87% and 81% of the total accounts receivables of the Group, respectively.
+As of 31 December 2021 and 2020, contract assets and accounts receivables from top ten customers both represented 87% of the total contract assets and accounts receivables of the Group, respectively.
 The credit concentration risk of other accounts receivables is insignificant.